 Finding That New Dog

-If you decide to get one of the dogs on the list (or any other dog) consider visiting your local animal shelter on contacting a rescue group to ask about the type of dog you want to adopt.
+If you decide to get one of the dogs on this list (or any other dog), consider visiting your local animal shelter or contacting a rescue group to ask about the type of dog you want to adopt.
 You may find a mixed breed or purebred of just the type you are searching for.

 If the shelter or rescue does not work out, contact a breeder.
-DO NOT but a puppy from a pet shop.
-You will be supporting a puppy mill and the new dog may have the kind of housetraining issue you do not want to deal with.
+DO NOT buy a puppy from a pet shop.
+You will be supporting a puppy mill, and the new dog may have the kind of housetraining issue you do not want to deal with.

-Whatever you decided on, find a dog today!
+Whatever you decide on, find a dog today!

-- Small Dog Breeds That Don't Bark, Much
+- 6 Small Dog Breeds That Don't Bark (A Lot!)

 If you are searching for a little breed of dog that does not bark much, check out the five best!
 Videos, photos, and a description of each dog will help you make the right choice.